aurelius-in/Adobe/README.md

-# Creative Automation Pipeline
+# Creative Automation Pipeline Explorer (CAPE)

-Generates social creatives from a JSON brief.
-Provider-agnostic with a local Mock adapter by default.
-Includes ratio-aware rendering, compliance checks, and provenance sidecars.
+Provider-agnostic pipeline that turns JSON briefs into social creatives, now with an **Explorer Agent** and a simple UI for interactive variant discovery.
+Ships with a deterministic Mock adapter so you can run locally without keys.
+Writes compliance metrics and provenance sidecars for every asset.

+---

-## Why
+## Why CAPE
-Turn a campaign brief into on-brand assets across common ratios.
-The pipeline selects whatever providers you enable and writes simple reports so you can review what happened and reproduce runs.
+CAPE makes creative automation **interactive**.
+Instead of a one-shot render, you can **explore** seeds, ratios, layouts, and prompt hints, then **rank, compare, and select** winners with transparent scoring.

+- JSON brief in, on-brand assets out
+- Deterministic local runs for audits and reproducibility
+- Explorer Agent plans and runs variant sweeps, then ranks results
+- Provenance sidecars record adapter, seed, and hashes

+---

 ## Quick start
 1) Python 3.11